Big Cats and Where We Actually Saw Them

 Details: We spent 18 months in Africa and never saw a leopard.
 We spent another 16 months in India and never saw a leopard.
 We spent four days in Yala, and we saw three leopards.
 That pretty much says it all!
 (Watch our Yala video.)

 Southern African Cheetah

 Where we saw it: Maasai Mara National Park, Kenya

 Details: Cheetahs are a matter of luck.
 A year and a half in Africa and we only saw one cheetah in Maasai Mara.
 Populations are larger in parks in Namibia, Botswana, and South Africa.
 Also, visitors to Iran should check out the possibility of seeing the last remaining Asiatic cheetahs.
 (If you are wondering why we call this a southern African cheetah when we saw it in Kenya, that is the species name.)

 South American Cougar (Puma)

 Details: This picture above was the closest encounter we’ve ever had with any big cat.
 Thomas was literally threatening this puma with hiking poles just before this picture was shot by our friend David Valdés.
-Although pumas range across North and South America, Torres del Paine is generally regarded as the best place to seem them.
+Although pumas range across North and South America, Torres del Paine is generally regarded as the best place to see them.
 We actually came here to see one, and we saw one!!!
 (Watch our Torres del Paine video and read our trekking guide)

 Where we saw them: Sasan Gir National Park, India